camptocamp/papyrus/README.rst

 In the above example the ``Spot`` objects returned by the ``query`` call must implement the Python Geo Interface.

+To use the GeoJSONP the client should provide the argument ``callback`` that represent the name of the returned function.

 Notes:

-* The (Geo)JSONP is a way to do cross domain service call.
+* The (Geo)JSONP is a common way to do cross domain service call.

 * The GeoJSON(P) renderers requires simplejson 2.1 or higher.
 Indeed, to be able to deal with ``decimal.Decimal`` values, which are common when using